Comparison

 - What is the difference between CodeWhale and open-swe?

-- CodeWhale: Open-source, community-driven agent harness. open-swe: Open-source framework for building internal coding agents.
+- CodeWhale: Open-source, community-driven agent harness. open-swe: An Open-Source Asynchronous Coding Agent.
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose CodeWhale over open-swe?